Share this video:

 Now keep in mind that the cash flow and payment structure we’re using is an apples to apples comparison with somebody paying cash.
 The fact that you don’t have your entire asset base compounding for you when you withdraw cash from an account to make a purchase, you’d need such an astronomical rate of return to make this work and to overcome any taxes due that it simply just pales in comparison to how effective the banking strategy can be.

-Click here or the image below to schedule a call to discuss your unique situation with one of our team members so you can have all your questions answered and start the architecture of your own private bank.
+Click here to schedule a call to discuss your unique situation with one of our team members so you can have all your questions answered and start the architecture of your own private bank.